Click on an item below to learn more:

 Total joint replacement means replacing both sides of the weight-bearing surfaces of the affected joint.
 In the knee, it means replacing both the thin cartilage surface on the lower joint surface, which is the tibia, and the upper joint surface, which is the femur.
 Also, the joint surface under the kneecap is replaced.
 This requires removing the thin cartilage surface and a thin surface of bone for replacement with a metal and plastic surface.
 This allows all movement of the joint to occur between the metal and plastic parts rather than by the raw bone left by arthritis.

 Treating a sports injury needs to be quick and accurate to maximize the athlete’s chance of participating in athletic activities with full functionality in the future.
-With this at the top of our mind here at Premier Orthopaedic Bone and Joint, Dr. Kane specializes in rapid diagnosis to determine the severity of the injury with the best treatment plan to get the athlete back in the game safely and quickly.
-This is where physical Therapy, strengthening, Rehabilitation, PRP injections (explained further down), and maybe medications if necessary are suggested.
+With this at the top of our mind here at Premier Orthopaedic Bone and Joint, Our team specializes in rapid diagnosis to determine the severity of the injury with the best treatment plan to get the athlete back in the game safely and quickly.
+This is where physical Therapy, strengthening, Rehabilitation, PRP injections, and maybe medications if necessary are suggested.